AskNowQA/QA-Tutorial/README.md

 You'll find all the material related to our tutorial at [ESWC 2019](https://2019.eswc-conferences.org/) here.

-Full day Tutorial, on 3rd June, 2019.
+A tutorial on building a Knowledge Graph Question Answering, held on on 2nd June, 2019.

 Organized by Asknow, [SDA](sda.tech), University of Bonn.